higgsas/higgsas_geo_nodes_manual/docs/deformers.rst

 .. image:: images/stretch_factor.PNG

 Center
-  Poistion from where Geometry bends
+  Poistion from where geometry stretches

 Limits Lower
   Limits stretch from the axis bottom